coffee2code/commenter-emails/readme.txt

 == Description ==

-Via the admin page added by the plugin, `Comments -> Commenter Emails`, the admin is presented with the following information:
+Via the admin page added by the plugin, `Comments -> Commenter Emails`, admin users are presented with the following information:

-* A total count of all unique commenters to the blog
+* A total count of all unique commenters to the site
-* The entire list of unique commenters' email addresses, names, and provided website URLs
+* The entire list of each unique commenters' email addresses, names, and provided website URLs
 * A button to download the entire list of unique commenters' email addresses (and, optionally, their website URL) in CSV (comma-separated values) format

 The plugin only considers approved comments and does not exclude from its listing any known email addresses (i.e. admin and post author email addresses).